 Huge disclaimer: This isn’t official, and I only came to this conclusion after working here in Malaysia as a writer for 4 years and having information from other expat friends and companies offering jobs to foreigners.
 Obviously, salaries are different and are a case-to-case basis, but I’m saying this just to give you an idea.

 It can go even higher, depending on your experience, expertise, and skill, obviously, but as an Other Expat, you can expect to be offered a salary within this range.

 The common benefits are medical insurance and a minimum of eight days paid annual leave (this is the lowest number, but some companies can provide up to 21 days minimum depending on how long you have been with them).

 → PRO-TIP: You may be asked to pay for visa expenses incurred by the company.
 Most companies shoulder a majority of your visa expenses, and in some cases, all the expenses.
 But clarify this with the company before you start working, to avoid unpleasant surprises.

 You’ll (probably) have to pay for your own accommodations

 Unless you’ve got a great offer, as there are some companies that do pay for part or all of your housing expenses.
 But typically, they won’t.
 Factor that into your monthly expenses.

 You can bring your family here as your dependents

 Whether it’s your spouse, kids, or parents, you can bring them to Malaysia to live with you as your dependents.
 They won’t be allowed to work without their own Employment Passes, but only if you’re earning more than RM5,000 per month.

 So that’s it!
-Good luck on your job hunt, and let us know about YOUR job search experiences.
+Good luck with your job hunt, and let us know about your job search experiences.